Bollos00/LibreMines/README.md

 ### Flatpak

-There is a [package for LibreMines available on FlatHub](https://flathub.org/apps/details/io.github.Bollos00.LibreMines).
-The package can be installed, via command line, with:
+[LibreMines is available in FlatHub](https://flathub.org/apps/details/io.github.Bollos00.LibreMines).
+It can be installed with `flatpak`:

 ```sh
 flatpak install flathub io.github.Bollos00.LibreMines